FarronF/limerick-council-meetings/meetings/2014/07/17-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes of Meeting of Kilmallock Area Committee - 24th April 2014.md

 - At the beginning of this year we have seen a milestone both nationally and a local

 level with the transfer of assets to Irish water.
+Progress is underway in this respect as
+---
-Progress is underway in this respect as--- homes all over the area and county have or are getting water meters fitted.
+homes all over the area and county have or are getting water meters fitted.

 - Also in water, let us not forget the outstanding Chambers Ireland Award that the